techiediaries/techiediaries/_posts/2019/2019-03-09-angular-django-formdata-multiple-file-upload-tutorial.md

 title: "Multiple File/Image Upload with Django, Angular 7 and FormData"
 image: "images/content/angular-by-example-httpclient-get.png"
 excerpt: "Throughout this tutorial, we'll see how you can implement multiple file upload in Django and Django REST Framework with a step by step example.
 Our application will expose an /upload endpoint that accepts POST requests that contain the file posted with a multipart/form-data content type using FormData.
-For the frontend, we'll be using Angular 7 to create a simple interface that allows the user to select multiple files and upload them to the server via POST requests and FormData." tags : [ python , django , angular ]
+For the frontend, we'll be using Angular 7 to create a simple interface that allows the user to select multiple files and upload them to the server via POST requests and FormData." tags : [ python , django , angular, angular-9-httpclient-examples, angular-fullstack-examples, angular-9-formdata-examples ]
 author: omar
 ---